splunk/addonfactory-ta-library-python/README.md

 Splunk TA Library Python (splunktalib) is an open source helper library used by Splunk Add-ons.
 This library is used by Splunk Add-on builder, and Splunk UCC based add-ons and is intended for use by partner developers.
-This SDK/Library extends the Splunk SDK for python
+This SDK/Library extends the Splunk SDK for python.

 ## Support

 Splunk TA Library is an open source product developed by Splunkers.
-This library is not "Supported Software" by Splunk, Inc. issues and defects can be reported via the public issue tracker
+This library is not "Supported Software" by Splunk, Inc. issues and defects can be reported via the public issue tracker.

 ## Contributing

-We do not accept external contributions at this time
+We do not accept external contributions at this time.

 ## License